winglang/wing/README.md

 All primitive types are immutable (`bool`, `str`, `num`, and `nil`).
 Resources are also immutable by design and can be captured into inflight.
-Immutable container types (`map`, `set` and `list`) as well as structs of immutable types are also immutable.
+Immutable container types (`Map`, `Set` and `List`) as well as structs of immutable types are also immutable.

 Optionality modifier `?` applied to any type does not change the mutability of the underlying type.
 Read more about optionality in its section below.

 Re-assignment to variables that are defined with `let` is not allowed in Wing.
-Re-assignment to class fields is allowed if field is marked with `rw`.
+Re-assignment to class fields is allowed if field is marked with `readwrite`.
 Examples in the class section below.

-`rw` is available in the body of class declarations.
+`readwrite` is available in the body of class declarations.
-Assigning `rw` to immutables of the same type is allowed.
+Assigning `readwrite` to immutables of the same type is allowed.
+That is similar to assigning non `readonly`s to `readonly`s in TypeScript.

 As a result of classes being able to represent mutable data, capturing them into inflight is not supported.
 However, you may declare new classes inside inflight